Bashkit

 In short

-Bashkit — In-process virtual bash sandbox for AI agents – no OS processes spawned.
-Best for AI agent developers needing sandboxed shell execution without containers, Coding tool builders embedding safe bash in editors or CLIs, Security researchers evaluating untrusted scripts with high confidence.
+Bashkit — In-process virtual bash sandbox for AI agents—167 Rust commands, no OS processes.
+Best for AI agent developers needing fast, in-process sandboxed shell execution without containers, Coding tool builders embedding safe bash in editors or CLIs, Security researchers evaluating untrusted shell scripts in a controlled runtime.
 Free to use.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.